 With the enthusiastic encouragement of Nancy Angoff, Associate Dean for Student Affairs, the international and domestic travel award scholarships were initiated.
 The international award has now been named the Gustaf E. Lindskog International Travel Award and a solicitation of funds for this unique opportunity has been very successful ensuring that this program will be available in perpetuity.

 For many years, the mutually beneficial relationship between YSS and the Development Office of the Yale School of Medicine has grown stronger.
 In the early spring of 2007, the president of YSS was approached by a representative of the Development Office with an intriguing concept.
 In essence, if YSS could attain the required minimum investment of $50,000, it could become an endowed Yale University entity.
 The proposal was brought before the other officers and then the executive committee.
 A number of negotiating meetings were held with the president, Andrew Graham and treasurer, John Fenn of YSS and Maureen Grieco and Jancy Houck of the Development Office to iron out the details of the indenture.
 This document was then unanimously approved by the executive committee at its regular meeting in December 2007.
-It was signed by Robert Udelsman, Chairman of Surgery, YSM, Andrew J. Graham, President YSS and John E. Fenn, Treasurer, YSS, on Wednesday, February 6, 2008.
+It was signed by Robert Udelsman, immediate past Chairman of Surgery, YSM, Andrew J. Graham, President YSS and John E. Fenn, Treasurer, YSS, on Wednesday, February 6, 2008.
 This final agreement became official with the signatures of Robert Alpern, Dean of the Medical School, and Inge Reichenbach, Vice President of Development, Yale University.

 With this historic document, Yale Surgical Society has been established as a vital part of the Yale School of Medicine and the training program at Yale-New Haven Hospital.
 All contributions to YSS are now fully tax deductible and will continue to fund the present activities.
 The expected growth of the endowment under the superb management of the investment arm of Yale University will allow the society to prosper and to add other beneficial endeavors.
 The society will begin its fifteenth year in April, 2008 with a history of many achievements and its future secure.